SpykerNZ/one-pace-for-plex/README.md

 ## Acknowledgements

-- Thanks to [@tomatoshadow](https://github.com/Tomatoshadow) for creating the original nfos and instructions for this plex setup
+- Thanks to [@tomatoshadow](https://github.com/Tomatoshadow) for creating all the nfo files and original instructions for this plex setup
 - Inspired by this alternative plex setup [one-pace-to-plex](https://github.com/Matroxt/one-pace-to-plex) by [@Matroxt](https://github.com/Matroxt)
 - Cheers to [/u/piratezekk](https://www.reddit.com/user/piratezekk) for the awesome posters!
 - Shoutout to the [One Pace Team](https://onepace.net) - thanks for putting together this amazing project!